 Dividend Payout Ratio: dividends divided by statutory earnings (earnings are net of dividends on other equity instruments).
+DRP Participation Rate: the percentage of total issued share capital participating in the DRP.

 Dividends represent a distribution of profits that holders of ordinary shares receive from time to time.
 Dividends are not accrued as a liability until a dividend declaration is made by the Board of the Bank.
 The liability is reduced when the dividend is paid.
 The Board takes into consideration factors including the Group's relative capital strength and the Group's existing dividend payout ratio guidelines in determining the amount of dividends to be paid.